n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.invoiceninja.md

     * Update an existing purchase order
     * Delete a purchase order
     * Get data of a purchase order
-    * Get data of all purchase order
+    * Get data of all purchase orders
 * Bank Transaction
     * Create a new transaction
     * Update an existing transaction